vseledkin/gorpora/README.md

 ## gorpora

-Random set utilities for text corpora processing, primarily for machine learning purpoces.
+Random set of utilities for text corpora processing, primarily for machine learning purpoces.

 ##### Usage of gorpora: